Mistsuu/backdoor-primes/README.md

 Based on the code of [https://github.com/cryptolu/primes-backdoor], with some modifications to ensure we can run the algorithm for `D ~ 2^32` in a reasonable amount of time and space.

+This repo also contains a static binary compiled from [https://github.com/ph4r05/class-poly].

 ## Quick Usages

 ```py

 # You should have the script in the same